-7 Dos and Don'ts For an Adults-Only Wedding
+7 Dos and Don'ts of Having an Adults-Only Wedding

-1. Don't Print "Adults Only" on the Invitation
+2. Don't Print "Adults Only" on the Invitations

-3. Do Feel Free to Put a Note on Your Wedding Website
+3. Do Mention It on Your Wedding Website

-4. Do Have a Flower Girl and Ring Bearer at Your Ceremony (If You Want!)
+4. Do Have a Flower Girl and Ring Bearer at the Ceremony (If You Want)

-It's fine to have flower girls, ring bearers, junior bridesmaids and junior groomsmen at your ceremony.
-But if you want them just at the ceremony and not at the reception, chances are they'll feel like they're missing out on the fun part (they're kids after all!).
+You're welcome to have flower girls, ring bearers and junior attedants at your ceremony.
+But then the tricky part is, if you want them at the ceremony and not at the reception, they'll feel like they're missing out on the fun part (they're kids after all).
 In that case, it's good to come up with a plan to treat them after the ceremony or cocktail hour.
-“Hire a dedicated nanny service that's licensed and insured to oversee a special kids room adjacent to your reception space," say Amber Karson and Emily Butler of Karson Butler Events based in Washington, DC, and San Luis Obispo, California.
-“Parents can drop off their kids, check in when they need to and enjoy dinner with ease knowing that they're nearby, should anything come up."
+You could hire a professional nanny service to supervise in a nearby space at your reception site.
 Work with your nanny service to plan special, age-appropriate activities like crafts and games, and plan meals that are kid friendly and fun, like a pizza-making class or a breakfast-for-dinner mini buffet.

 5. Don't Make It an "Adults-Mostly" Reception

 While you can have children in your wedding party and still have an adults-only reception, be mindful not to bend the rules for other people with children.
-If you let some guests bring their families and not others, it might look like you hand selected which children were and weren't invited—and that could lead to a pretty uncomfortable situation.
-Inviting children just to the ceremony won't probably work either, since they might get upset having to say good-bye to their parents or if they see other guests going to the party when they have to go home or to a hotel.
+If you let some guests bring their families and not others, it might look like you hand selected which children were and weren't invited—which could lead to a pretty uncomfortable situation.
+Inviting all children only to the ceremony probably won't work either, since they might get upset having to say good-bye to their parents or if they see other guests going to the party when they have to go home.

-6. Do Call Any Guests Who Assume Their Children Are Invited
+6. Do Call Anyone Who Assumes Their Kids Are Invited

 Not sure where to begin with your wedding planning?
 Take our Style Quiz and we'll pull together a custom wedding vision and vendors to match, just for you.
 After that, create a free, personalized wedding website to keep your guests informed (and excited!) about your plans, and a time-saving Guest List Manager to organize your attendees.
 Even better?
 You can sync your Guest List Manager and wedding website to update everything at once.